churrodata/churro/README.md

 ## Docs
 Detailed documentation is found at the [churro github pages](https://churrodata.github.io/churro/), additional content such as blogs can be found at the [churrodata.com](https://www.churrodata.com) web site.

+## Images
+Today, churro container images are found on DockerHub [here](https://hub.docker.com/u/churrodata).
+These images are muulti-arch manifest images that include builds for both amd64 and arm64 architectures.

 ## churro Cloud
 Inquires about churro Cloud can be directed to info@churrodata.com.
 In the near future, users will be able to provision a churro instance on the cloud of their choice, with billing and management handled by churrodata.com